sarajuhosova/pbt-playground/README.md

 7. Dealing to `X` players leaves `52 - 5X` cards in the deck.
 8. Each hand has 5 cards.
 9. Each hand has 5 *unique* cards.
-10. No hands shared cards.
+10. No hands share cards.